 How did we cope with reteaming while fully remote?

 Organisers and participants alike seemed to handle it really well!
 Our experience working remotely over much of the last year stood us in good stead for running this process away from the Office.
 We flexed between asynchronous and synchronous styles of interaction and made good use of the tools that have helped us work effectively at home.

 Mural and Confluence allowed us to share all the content relating to what our teams will be like in 2021 for people to consume at a time that best suited them.
 SpatialChat, a virtual meeting space platform, and Zoom made it possible for us to collaborate effectively face-to-face to explore, gather and fit-together people’s preferences.

 Much of the context around our team’s plans were presented in lightweight team charter canvases, which our team leadership groups put together for the process.
 This year we converted our large physical A1 team charter posters from previous reteamings to a Mural template, which you can see below.

 These were prepared right at the start of the reteaming process and people were able to review them asynchronously to delve into the details and prepare questions to ask the team leaders at our 2021 team “expo”.
 You can also get a peek inside that open event, which allowed people to explore what our teams will be like in 2021 in the below video on our Ingeniously Simple YouTube channel:

 In the video I take a tour through the expo, explain how the event fits into the overall process, see what goes into a team charter and interview a few team leaders to find out how the event was for them.

 All-in-all, I can honestly say that our remote reteaming process seemed to run more smoothly than our previous physical attempts!
-Keep an eye out for my next post, where I’ll cover some of the common question I’m asked about our reteaming process.
+If you have questions about reteaming, then check out my follow-up post for an Annual Reteaming FAQ.

 This post was originally published on Redgate Product Development’s blog, ingeniouslysimple.com.